bhoward/focsipedia2/docs/fp/intro.md

 You may think of Scala as an enhanced relative of Java, which adds excellent support for **functional programming**, similar to how C++ and Java added support for **object-oriented programming** to the family of C-like languages.
-Scala is a hybrid language, which allows programmers to express solutions in both the object-oriented and functional styles; one of our goals in this course is to see how these approaches can complement each other, rather than being in opposition.
+Scala is a hybrid language that allows programmers to express solutions in both the object-oriented and functional styles; one of our goals in this course is to see how these approaches can complement each other, rather than being in opposition.